14 Healthy Eating During Pregnancy Might Be Difficult

 Pregnancy Cravings and Aversions Impact Nutritional Choices

 Food cravings and aversions are another often reported feature of pregnancy.
-Scientifically, it is not even clear they exist.
+61 % of women report cravings while 54 % report aversion.
+Some women experience both.
+Scientifically, it is not clear they exist though.

 One potential hypothesis suggests a change in taste threshold due to pregnancy hormones.
 Some pregnant women might experience bitter taste more intensely.
 Anecdotal evidence points toward a heightened sense of smell, which would also change taste.

-It is clear though that even if those changes exist, they depend very much on each individual woman.what changes?
+It is clear though that even if those changes exist, they depend very much on each individual woman.
+It is unclear if cravings and aversions are a physiological phenomenon or a social-cultural one.

-A potential psychological component is also discussed.
-The cultural idea of eating for 2, or a sense that pregnant women can follow cravings uninhibited, might contribute to following cravings and aversions that are normally not followed.
+The cultural idea of eating for 2, or a sense that pregnant women can follow cravings uninhibited, might contribute to following cravings and aversions that are normally suppressed.

 Food Safety Considerations